animatedb/solar/HeatPump.md

 <h3>Outside</h3>
 The heat pump will be more efficient if it has an easy way to expel air.
-The rectangular hole in the fireplace is about size by nine inches, so should be large enough.
+The rectangular hole in the fireplace is about six by nine inches, so should be large enough.
 I made the outside vent cover very large so that it will not restrict anything.
 The main idea is to keep animals from getting into the house and to